Chapter 336 — Title

 Delivery in Single Lot or Several Lots

-Unless the contract says otherwise, all goods in a sale must be delivered in a single lot, and payment is due only when …
+Unless the contract says otherwise, all goods called for by a sales contract must be delivered in a single lot, and …

 336.2-308